(third-person singular simple present dilutes, present participle diluting, simple past and past participle diluted)

-- To make thinner or less concentrated by adding a liquid such as water.
+- To make thinner by adding solvent to a solution; especially by adding water.

-- To decrease the value of (shares of stock) by increasing the total number of shares.
+- (stock market) To cause the value of individual shares to decrease by increasing the total number of shares.

 - (intransitive) To become attenuated, thin, or weak.

 - it dilutes easily